11 Jul Social Security Disability and VA Disability

 - The VA will not give one physicians opinion any deference.
 It is principle that decisions be based on a claimants entire file to ensure that no particular piece of evidence is given extra weight.

-- All veterans can qualify for Social Security Disability regardless of their type of military discharge (given that they meet the other requirements).
+- All veterans can qualify for Social Security Disability, given that they meet the requirements, regardless of their type of military discharge.

 - In most cases, an individual must have a character of discharge other than dishonorable to qualify for VA benefits.